-Looking for a healthier, savory, flavor-packed snack?!
+Looking for a healthy, flavor-packed snack?!
 These easy roasted chickpeas are your ticket!
-Roasted in the oven, chickpeas are transformed into a nutty, crunchy, super addictive snack!
-This is a super easy recipe, but a few tips make all the difference in achieving actual crispy roasted chickpeas (be sure to grab them all and watch my video below!)
+Roasted in the oven, chickpeas are transformed into a nutty, crunchy, savory snack!
+Be sure to check out the tips and video below for how to roast chickpeas so that they maintain their crunch.

 Roasted chickpeas make an amazing snack, but you can also throw them in salads or on top of your soups in place of croutons.

 There are so many ways to season ans spice up roasted chickpeas.
-The possibilities are litererally endless.
+The possibilities are literally endless.

 The beauty here is that you can play with all sorts of flavors to dress up your roasted chickpeas.
 Here are a few more flavor combinations you might like:

 - Feeling something more herby and bright?
 Use finely minced fresh herbs like parsley, mint, or basil + sumac or lemon zest!

 - For Greek or Italian, try adding a bit of thyme, oregano, or even piney rosemary (chop up your dry rosemary as it can be too hard.)

 - Want something warmer or on the spicy side?
 Add cayenne or a bit of your favorite chili pepper (I like Aleppo pepper, which is not too hot but has a nice, easy kick!)